jeff-dillon/bajillion/README.md

 Elon Musk could buy every man, woman, and child in Louisville KY a brand new Corvette and still have over $232 billion dollars.
 It would cost him 13.5% of his Net Worth.

-I live in Lousiville.
-I have a sense for how many people are here.
-I've seen a corvette.
-I have a sense for how much they cost.
-This makes it clear to me how absurd this amount of money is for one person.
+I have a sense for how big Lousiville is.
+I've seen a corvette and have a sense for how much they cost.
+This helps me relate to how absurd this amount of money is for one person.

 What would the equivalant purchase be for the average household in Louisville?